 Symptoms that might indicate a serious condition

 In some cases, the underlying cause of sciatica can be serious.
-Seek immediate medical care (call 911) if you, or someone you are with, cannot feel or move the lower extremity, or have loss of bowel or bladder control (incontinence).
+Seek immediate medical care (call 911) for the inability to feel or move the lower extremity, or loss of bowel or bladder control.

 What causes sciatica?

 Sciatica frequently occurs due to a bulging or herniated disk in the lower spine.
 This can pinch or put pressure on the sciatic nerve, which is responsible for movement and sensation in the legs and feet.

 Other causes of sciatica include:

 A number of factors increase the risk of developing sciatica.
 Risk factors include: